• Home

 2 John 1:7 For many deceivers have gone out into the world, those who do not confess the coming of Jesus Christ in the flesh.
 Such a one is the deceiver and the antichrist.

 I want to caution you to assign traits to the word antichrist that are not there.
 According to John, the antichrist is one who is coming and many have come at the time of his writing.
 Again in 4:3 the spirit was coming and is now in the world already.
 His writing was before the siege of Jerusalem, which was the end of the age for the Jews, the destruction of the Temple and sacrifices, the last hour.
 The antichrist denies the Father and the Son.
-So much so that it denies that Jesus Christ came in the flesh.
-Remember that John was speaking to new Jewish converts at the time, so they would have wavered in their faith, going back to believing in the Law to save, not the Father and the Son.
-They would have denied that Jesus came and fulfilled the Law and that Jesus fulfilled all the prophecies of the coming Messiah in the Old Testament.
+So much so that it denies that Jesus, the Christ, came in the flesh.
+The antichrist spirit is the basis of the trinity, the creed of the Nicolaitans in chapter 2.
 Saying that a specific man or leader in the future can be the antichrist takes these incredibly few verses out of context.

 3 When he opened the second seal, I heard the second living creature say, “Come!”
 4 And out came another horse, bright red.
 Its rider was permitted to take peace from the earth, so that people should slay one another, and he was given a great sword.